eu-digital-identity-wallet/eudi-docs-site/docs/Use Cases/Mobile Driving License/mDL Guides/mDL Verifier/Getting Started.md

 ## Links to essential resources

-To ensure seamless operation and mutual recognition across the Union, all compliant mDL verification solutions implemented using this guide SHALL support the [mDL Reader](./mDL Reader Specs.md) and [mDL Remote Verifier](./mDL Remote Verifier Specs.md)  core technical specifications.
+To ensure seamless operation and mutual recognition across the Union, all compliant mDL verification solutions implemented using this guide SHALL support the [mDL Verifier](./mDL Reader Specs.md) and [mDL Verifier](./mDL Remote Verifier Specs.md)  core technical specifications.